benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 To add this, in **Component** search, type `Marketing Channel Detail`.
 Drag and drop this component on top of **Email**.

 You can add breakdowns to multiple primary dimensions in this report, and in the same way that you added a breakdown to the primary dimension, you can also break down secondary dimensions (and tertiary dimensions, and beyond).
-This is called “infinite breakdowns” in Adobe Analytics and it’s a great way to dive really deep into your data.
+This is a useful way to dive deep into your data.

 ### Analyze Total Channel Contribution to Conversions